Malawi: Flood Needs Assessment

 - Recommend institutional mechanisms and policy options to be undertaken in support of the recovery and reconstruction process and that promote long term disaster resilience.

-The PDNA assessed the impact of the floods and defined a strategy for recovery, including financial implications and the restoration of services, the complete rehabilitation and reconstruction of infrastructure, livelihoods and the economy, while ensuring future flood resilience.
+The PDNA assessed the impact of the floods and defined a strategy for recovery, including financial implications, the complete rehabilitation and reconstruction of infrastructure, livelihoods and the economy, while ensuring future flood resilience.
+Specific results included:

 - The January 2015 seasonal rainfall was the highest on record for Malawi, and caused significant flooding primarily in the Southern Region, which affected 1,150,000 people, displaced 336,000 and killed 104.
-Based on the PDNA financially supported by ACP-EU NDRR program, estimates of damage and losses was estimated at US$335 million (equivalent to approximately 5 percent of GDP) and recovery and reconstruction needs at US$495 million.
+Based on the PDNA financially supported by ACP-EU NDRR program, damage and losses were estimated at US$335 million (equivalent to approximately 5 percent of GDP) and recovery and reconstruction needs at US$495 million.

 - Improved risk information through community mapping exercises, including mapping nearly 450 residential areas and collecting more than 15,000 waypoints in Nsanje alone.

-- The PDNA has helped to leverage a World Bank funded US$ 80 million Flood Emergency Recovery Project, a multi-sectoral project, which addresses both short, medium, and long term interventions.
-Its objective is to sustainably restore agricultural livelihoods, reconstruct critical public infrastructure to improved standards in the flood-affected districts, and improve the Government of Malawi’s disaster response and recovery capacities.
+- The PDNA has helped to leverage a World Bank funded US$ 80 million Flood Emergency Recovery Project, which addresses both short, medium, and long term interventions.

 Partnerships and Coordination